Oxevision is a tool that helps staff care for patients more safely

 Not CCTV

-Ward staff can only see a clear, time-limited video into the room when taking vital sign spot check measurements with the cleared medical device.
-This is so clinical staff can confirm that vital signs are being taken for the correct patient and that the patient is still.
-The video automatically times out after 15 seconds.
+Ward staff can only see a clear, 15-second video into the room when taking vital signs spot check measurements with the medical device.

-Psychiatric hospitals implementing Oxevision define the patient consenting model.
-In the UK the National Mental Health and Learning Disabilities Nursing Directors Forum created guidance on the use of vision-based patient monitoring technology in mental health care including two informed consent regimes, see here.
+The National Mental Health and Learning Disabilities Nursing Directors Forum created guidance in 2022 on the use of vision-based patient monitoring technology in mental health care.
+Oxehealth recommends providers follow the informed consent regimes laid out in the national guidance, see here.

 No wearables